CliffordAnderson/XQuery4Humanists/02-Exploring-TEI-with-XQuery.md

 return local:html($appearances)
 ```

-Our next function `local:get-play()` simply opens the play for us.
-Maybe we don't really even need it, but it helps to be clear about how we're accessing the play.
-I've put a free expression below our function just so that we can test it out.
+Our next function `local:get-play()` opens the play for us.
+Maybe we don't even need it, but it helps to be clear about how we're accessing the play.
+I've put a free expression below our function so that we can test it out.

 ```xquery
 declare function local:get-play($url as xs:string) as document-node()